web-audio-conference/Website/README.md

 ## Website purpose

 This website serves all previous proceedings of the Web Audio Conference since its beginning in 2015.
-All proceedings are listed by year and track (Papers, Posters, Talks etc), and each conference items has its own webpage, displaying its abstract, BibTex, and link to PDF and video if these are available.
+All proceedings are listed by year and track (Papers, Posters, Talks etc), and each conference item has its own webpage, displaying its abstract, BibTeX, and link to PDF and video if these are available.

 ## Built with